RoarkGit/Blue-Academy/content/savage-guides/omega/o4s.md

 ### Utility Spells

 - {{< spell mighty_guard >}} and {{< spell diamondback >}} can be helpful if you
-  skip Black Hole, but otherwise nothing is needed.
+  don't skip Black Hole, but otherwise nothing is needed.

 This phase is pretty short and straightforward, but there are still a lot of mechanics to juggle.
 At minimum, every player should be assigned a standard